cosmos/sdk-tutorials/launchpad-to-stargate/tutorial/01-introduction.md

 order: 1
 ---

-# Migrating from Launchpad to Stargate using Starport
+# Migrating from v0.39 to v0.40+ using Starport

-This tutorial will present a guide on how to migrate your Cosmos SDK application from Launchpad to Stargate.
-The Stargate release comes with many features and enhancements, such as IBC, efficiency gains, protobuf support, and more.
+This tutorial will present a guide on how to migrate your Cosmos SDK application from v0.39 to v0.40+ "Stargate".
+The v0.40+ release comes with many features and enhancements, such as IBC, efficiency gains, protobuf support, and more.

 ## Requirements